-Proposed Order #24-19 Ordered, that the Town Council abate the FY23 taxes on Libby Avenue, Map 47, Lot 3 in the amount of \$341.72 plus interest. ltem #2024-2-9 Action to consider an abatement on property taxes for Map 2, Lot 1, Hemlock Drive, in the amount of \$1,384.55 plus interest for the FY21-23 taxes.
+Item #2024-2-9 Action to consider an abatement on property taxes for Map 2, Lot 1, Hemlock Drive, in the amount of \$1,384.55 plus interest for the FY21-23 taxes.
 (Admin.
 Spon.)
-Proposed Order #24-20 Ordered, that the Town Council abate the FY21-FY23 taxes on Hemlock Drive, Map 2, Lot 1 in the amount of \$1,84.55 plus interest. ltem #2024-2-10 Action to consider appointing members to the Fiscal Sustainability Committee.
+Proposed Order #24-20 Moved by Councilor Simms, seconded by Councilor Pratt and Ordered, that the Town Council abate the FY21-FY23 taxes on Hemlock Drive, Map 2, Lot 1 in the amount of \$1,384.55 plus interest.

+Item #2024-2-10 Action to consider appointing members to the Fiscal Sustainability Committee.
 (Appointments Committee Spon.)
-Proposed Order #24-21 Ordered, that the Town Council appoint individuals to the Fiscal Sustainability Committee as recommended by the Appointments Committee at their meeting February 1, 2024.
+Proposed Order #24-21 Moved by Councilor Siegel, seconded by Councilor Lavoie and Ordered, that the Town Council appoint individuals to the Fiscal Sustainability Committee as recommended by the Appointments Committee at their meeting February 1, 2024.
+The Appointments Committee recommended George Fox and Susan Coyne to be appointed to the Fiscal Sustainability Committee.
+Order #24-21 was VOTED 7 yeas.

 Item #2024-2-11 Action to consider adopting a revised emergency operations plan for the Town of Gorham.
 (Admin.
 Spon.)
-Proposed Order #24-22 Ordered, that the Town Council approves required updates to the Town's Emergency Operations Plan as recommended by the public safety staff.
+Proposed Order #24-22 Moved by Councilor Lavoie, seconded by Councilor Wilder Cross and Ordered, that the Town Council approves required updates to the Town's Emergency Operations Plan as recommended by the public safety staff.
+Order #24-22 was VOTED 7 yeas.

 Item #2024-2-12 Action to consider reviewing ways to preserve the rural character of Gorham.
 (Councilor Siegel Spon.)
-Proposed Item #24-23 Ordered, that the Town Council instructs staff to bring back several recommendations on modifications to the Land Use & Development Code that would help preserve the rural nature of Gorham for further review and action by the Town Council.
+Proposed Item #24-23 Moved by Councilor Siegel, seconded by Councilor Pratt and Ordered, that the Town Council instructs staff to bring back several recommendations on modifications to the Land Use & Development Code that would help preserve the rural nature of Gorham for further review and action by the Town Council.

 Item #2024-2-13 Action to consider setting the March Town Council Workshop as a discussion on preserving farms and farmland in Gorham.
 (Councilor Siegel Spon.)
-Proposed Order #24-24 Ordered, that the Town Council sets March 19, 2024 as a workshop to discuss preserving farms in Gorham. ltem #2024-2-14 Action to consider instructing staff to review the feasibility of selling or leasing property at 668 Gray Road "Old Robie School".
+Proposed Order #24-24 Moved by Councilor Siegel, seconded by Councilor Simms and Ordered, that the Town Council sets March 19, 2024 as a workshop to discuss preserving farms in Gorham.

+Item #2024-2-14 Action to consider instructing staff to review the feasibility of selling or leasing property at 668 Gray Road "Old Robie School".
 (Councilor Lavoie Spon.)

-Proposed Order #24-25 Ordered, that the Town Council instructs staff to report back on a recommended course of action to sell or lease the Old Robie School in Little Falls for private business development and/or use; and Be It Further Ordered, that the Town Council instructs staff to report on any potential impacts to municipal services and recommendations to mitigate said impacts if the property is sold or leased for private use. ltem #2024-2-15 Action to consider instructing the Planning Board to review required changes to the Town's Floodplain Management Ordinance.
+Proposed Order #24-25 Moved by Councilor Lavoie, seconded by Councilor Gagnon and Ordered, that the Town Council instructs staff to report back on a recommended course of action to sell or lease the Old Robie School in Little Falls for private business development and/or use; and Be It Further Ordered, that the Town Council instructs staff to report on any potential impacts to municipal services and recommendations to mitigate said impacts if the property is sold or leased for private use.
+Moved by Councilor Gagnon, seconded by Councilor Pratt and VOTED to amend the order to send to Finance Committee for discussion and their recommendations.
+6 yeas, 1 nay (Lavoie) Order #24-25 was VOTED as amended.
+6 yeas, 1 nay (Siegel).
+Item #2024-2-15 Action to consider instructing the Planning Board to review required changes to the Town's Floodplain Management Ordinance.
 (Admin.
 Spon.)
-Proposed Order #24-26 Ordered, that the Town Council instructs staff and the Planning Board to modify and review for public hearings, required amendments to the Town's Floodplain Management Ordinance to comply with new federal requirements of the National Flood Insurance Program and return for final adoption by the Council before the June program deadline. ltem #2021-9-11 Action to forward to the Planning Board proposed amendments to the Land Use & Development Code to promote effective multi-family development.
-(Ordinance Committee Spon.)
-Proposed Order #24-27 Ordered, that the Town Council forward to the Planning Board for public hearing and recommendations, amendments to the Town's Land Use & Development Code for affordable housing to comply with LD 2003 as follows:
+Proposed Order #24-26 Moved by Councilor Lavoie, seconded by Councilor Siegel and Ordered, that the Town Council instructs staff and the Planning Board to modify and review for public hearings, required amendments to the Town's Floodplain Management Ordinance to comply with new federal requirements of the National Flood Insurance Program and return for final adoption by the Council before the June program deadline.
+Order #24-26 was VOTED 7 yeas.